JackDay94/Project1/README.md

 ### Bugs

 - As of the time of deployment there are no current bugs that I have experienced with the site.
-However, when testing different viewports for responsiveness earlier in development, I noticed that sometimes my top navigation would disappear and then reappear after dragging viewport.
+However, when testing different viewports for responsiveness earlier in development, I noticed that sometimes my top navigation would disappear and then reappear after dragging the viewport.
 This only occured twice and I have not been able to effectively replicate it.

 ## Deployment